A graphical framework for global optimization of mixed-integer nonlinear programs: Spatial Branch-and-Bound

 \end{proof}

-Although Propositions~\ref{prop:spatial BB separable} and \ref{prop:spatial BB nonseparable} imply that the dual bounds obtained by our proposed DD-based outer approximation framework can improve through \SBB as a result of partitioning the variables' domain, an additional property of the employed lower bound calculation rules is needed to guarantee convergence to the global optimal value of the problem, as described next.
+Although Proposition~\ref{prop:spatial BB nonseparable} implies that the dual bounds obtained by our proposed DD-based outer approximation framework can improve through \SBB as a result of partitioning the variables' domain, an additional property of the employed lower bound calculation rules is needed to guarantee convergence to the global optimal value of the problem, as described next.

 \begin{definition} Consider a function $g(\vc{x}):\mc{D} \to \Re$, where $C \subseteq [n]$ and $I = [n] \setminus C$ represent the index sets of continuous and integer variable, respectively, and where $\mc{D} = \prod_{i=1}^n \mc{D}_i$ with $\mc{D}_i = [\mc{D}_i \lb, \mc{D}_i \ub]$ for $i \in C$ and $\mc{D}_i = [\mc{D}_i \lb, \mc{D}_i \ub] \cap \Z$ for $i \in I$.
 Consider a lower bound calculation rule that outputs a lower bound $\eta(\bar{\mc{D}})$ for $g(\vc{x})$ over a box domain $\bar{\mc{D}} \subseteq \mc{D}$.
 We say that this lower bound calculation rule is \textit{convergent with respect to} $g(\vc{x})$ \textit{over} $\mc{D}$ if (i) it is consistent with respect to $g(\vc{x})$ over $\mc{D}$, and (ii) $\lim_{j \to \infty} \eta(\mc{D}^j) = g(\bar{\vc{x}})$ for any nested sequence of box domains $\{\mc{D}^j\}_{j=1}^{\infty}$ with $\mc{D}^j \subseteq \mc{D}$ that converges (in the Hausdorff sense) to a singleton set $\{\bar{x}\}$, i.e., $\{\mc{D}^j\} \searrow \{\bar{\vc{x}}\}$. \end{definition}